Designate a Water Watcher - Supervision Could Save a Life

 The National Park Service (NPS) has partnered with Water Safety USA to promote the life saving message of “Designate a Water Watcher – Supervision Could Save a Life”.

-The alliance of water safety organizations agrees that designating a water watcher when in, on, or around water can help prevent tragedy, especially during the summer months.
+Most fatal drownings happen when there is poor or absent supervision.
+A Water Watcher is essential to prevent drownings and bring everyone home from a fun day in the water.
 Drowning is the second leading cause of unintentional injury deaths for children 1—14 years of age nationwide.
 Three children die every day across the United States as a result of drowning.
+In many cases, drowning happens quickly and quietly.

 Water Safety USA recommends that an appropriate water watcher is someone who: